 An active learning classroom is largely student-centered.
 This means shifting the focus from the teacher (where it’s traditionally been) to the student (where it belongs).
 In this environment it’s the students who decide what they learn, how they’ll do it, and how they’ll assess it.
 Of all active learning elements, this is likely the most definitive of them all.

 Student voice also becomes a primary focus, and their views and opinions carry great value and relevance to the overall teaching and learning experience.
 However, a student-centered classroom doesn’t minimize the importance of the teacher by any means; in fact, it enhances it.

 In this classroom the teacher is a facilitator of learning which gives the teacher a new and more important role.
 As a “guide on the side” they encourage independent discovery and critical thinking skill development.
 This comes through scenarios that challenge students to explore and create solutions to problems.
 Ultimately, this is how students get ready to succeed and thrive in a global workforce.

 Exploring and discovering knowledge and solutions make the active learning classroom successful.
 Here we find inquiry- and project-based lessons that push our students to get amazing learning results.
 These results are measured using the most effective assessment approaches that empower the students.Strong active learning elements like this one ensure learning remains constructive and engaging.
 It’s meant to give the students really satisfying learning experiences.

 3. Highly collaborative

-Students love to work together.
-Any chance to learn by collaborating is something they take to with enthusiasm.
+Students love to work together and any chance to learn by collaborating is something they take to with enthusiasm.
 So an active learning classroom is built on collaboration and teamwork.
-When students collaborate, they’re working on more than just content-based projects.
-They’e also working on themselves.
+When students collaborate, they’re working on more than just content-based projects—they’e also working on themselves.

 Association, empathy, organization, accountability, understanding, listening, and being open-minded are all essential to balanced student development.
 These skills make all the difference as students move from school teams to workforce teams in their professional lives.